zack/event-manager/README.md

       - [ ] The admin may choose to omit this email (for, say, fixing a typo)
     - [x] A notice is placed on the page indicitating that the event was modified
   - [x] An admin can clone an existing past or future event
+* Mailing list administration
+  - [ ] The admin can initiate an email to all members of the mailing list
+  - [ ] The admin can add or remove subscription lists